andreaswittmann/project-bot/README.md

 6. **Dashboard Management:**
      - Open `dashboard/dashboard.html` to review all processed projects
-     - Filter by any combination of 8 states: scraped, evaluating, accepted, rejected, applied, sent, open, archived
+     - Filter by any combination of 7 states: scraped, accepted, rejected, applied, sent, open, archived
      - Sort projects by state, scores, dates, or company
      - View complete state history and evaluation results
      - Track application costs and token usage across all states